 The IFRS Interpretations Committee (Interpretations Committee) works with the International Accounting Standards Board (Board) in supporting the application of IFRS® Standards.

 Interpretations Committee process

-All Interpretations Committee projects begin as a question regarding a Standard.
+Interpretations Committee projects typically begin as a submission.
 The process is designed to:

-- be transparent—all submissions are considered at a public meeting.
+- be transparent—all eligible submissions are considered at a public meeting.